techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Security/Symmetric Encryption.md

 ##  Difficulties
 I found it challenging to work out how to complete a message that only one person could access as our team don't have such a long history together.
 I modified the assignment so all the team members would be able to decrypt my message but not the learning coaches.
 It was also difficult to know how much information to give them, so I ended up not spelling out the tools they would need to get the key hidden in the steganography image.

 I also found it challenging to decrypt a team mates message that he hid in a Mega file.
+I managed to locate a clue by inspecting the file so I know which decryption method to try but I haven't been able to locate the information that I need to decrypt.
+Unfortunately, due to time constraints, I may have to leave it at that.

 ##  Results

+1. The Vigenere Cipher is another historic cipher:

     A Vigenere Cipher uses a table based on multiple Caeaser Shifts, so it makes decryption using frequency analysis much more difficult.
 Here is a step by step breakdown of how it works:

 [Khan Academy Encryption Techniques](https://www.khanacademy.org/computing/computers-and-internet/xcae6f4a7ff015e7d:online-data-security/xcae6f4a7ff015e7d:data-encryption-techniques/a/symmetric-encryption-techniques)